victoriamertens/100days/packages/weather-app/Lambda.md

-//Below is the Lambda Function I named 'requestWeather'.
-It connects to the OpenWeather API to request weather data for the lat and long it is provided
+**Below is the Lambda Function I named 'requestWeather'.
+It connects to the OpenWeather API to request weather data for the lat and long it is provided**

+**NOTE: the below function is sent the lat and lon as parameters of the request named lat and lon.**

 import axios from 'axios';

 export const handler = async(event, context) => {
 // TODO
-console.log("TEsting the weather", JSON.stringify(event))
 let lat = event.queryStringParameters.lat;
 let lon = event.queryStringParameters.lon;
 let api_key = {yourAPIKey};